donydony2009/ObisidianResearch/Research/ToMove/Programming stuff.md

-This can be for example at the level of a thread pool where you separate the user facing tasks from the background tasks At a service level where you put your services into microservices where is service operates independently It could be at a database level it could involve partitioning yo
+This can be for example at the level of a thread pool where you separate the user facing tasks from the background tasks At a service level where you put your services into microservices where is service operates independently It could be at a database level it could involve partitioning your database and connections to isolate different types of data and workload
+At the network level it could involve separating network traffic based on the data of the services or some other business logic
+And yea there are many other examples

+#### Throttling
+Throttling involves setting limits to how much an api can be used over a unit of time.
+This is usually to prevent impact performance impact over your api and it also serves as a safe guard against bugs that just call your api in a loop.
+Ways to implement it could be a simple fixed size queue A sliding window of max calls